-Installing the best antivirus software is up there with the best ways to safeguard against malware.
-However, if your machine has been infected, this guide will provide you with the best tools for getting rid of malware.
+Installing the best antivirus (opens in new tab) software is up there with the best ways to safeguard against malware.
+However, if your machine has been infected, this guide will provide you with the best tools for getting rid of it.

-It doesn't matter whether you're using a PC, Mac, Android phone, or even an iPhone - a vulnerability in your browser and/or or its plugins can serve as an attack route for malware into other parts of your system, even if those parts are not normally vulnerable to attack.
+It doesn't matter whether you're using a PC (opens in new tab), Mac (opens in new tab), Android phone (opens in new tab), or even an iPhone (opens in new tab) - a vulnerability in your browser and/or or its plugins can serve as an attack route for malware into other parts of your system, even if those parts are not normally vulnerable to attack.

-While using a Virtual Private Network (VPN) can help reduce the chances of malware infection, ultimately it is up to you as an internet user to ensure your device or machine - whatever it is - is already secured against a wide range of different malware attacks.
+While using a Virtual Private Network (VPN (opens in new tab)) can help reduce the chances of malware infection, ultimately it is up to you as an internet user to ensure your device or machine - whatever it is - is already secured against a wide range of different malware attacks.

 While the free versions will get the job done, paid versions offer more options for protection and are often worth the nominal fee that they cost.
 General internet security suites will commonly not just provide a shield against viruses and other malware but will also have malware removal options available in the event of an infection.

-If you suspect a malware infection, Malwarebytes Anti-Malware should be your first port of call.
+If you suspect a malware infection, Malwarebytes should be your first port of call.
 It’s updated daily, so you can trust it to identify and remove new threats the minute they appear.

 The first time you install Malwarebytes Anti-Malware, you’re given a 14-day trial of the premium edition, which includes preventative tools like real-time scanning and specific protection from ransomware.
 After two weeks, it reverts to the basic free version.
 This has to be activated manually, but is still a top-notch security tool.
 We recommend running it at least once a week to check or any nasties that you haven't noticed, or if you notice that your web browser has suddenly started acting strangely (likely a result of adware).